AlmogVC/kaser/README.md

 # Keep Alive SErvice Registry - KASER

-KASSEL will get "keep alive" messages from different services and will decide if they are alive or not.
+KASER will get "keep alive" messages from different services and will decide if they are alive or not.

 ## How it works